Algeria's Bouteflika back home from treatment in France

-ALGIERS President Abdelaziz Bouteflika returned home to Algeria on Tuesday to convalesce, three months after he was rushed to hospital in France suffering from a stroke.
+ALGIERS Algerian President Abdelaziz Bouteflika, who had been in a French hospital since suffering a stroke in April, returned home to convalesce on Tuesday, the presidency said.

-The presidency said the veteran leader would "continue a period of rest and rehabilitation" but did not say when he would resume state activities.
+He will "continue a period of rest and rehabilitation", it said in a statement carried by the official APS news agency, without saying when Bouteflika would resume state activities.

+State television has not yet shown any footage of Bouteflika's arrival from France.

 Bouteflika, 76, has ruled over the North African oil and gas producer for more than a decade and has not said if he plans to run for another term in a presidential election in April 2014.